 Be extra aware of the bathroom your guests will be using.
 Put away personal items and be sure that extra toilet paper and a plunger can be easily found…there’s nothing more uncomfortable than needing those items in another’s home and not being able to find them!

 Keep extra pillows and blankets near your guest’s sleeping area so they can easily help themselves and stay comfortable.
 If possible consider adding a fan as well in case they would like to sleep cooler than your home’s temperature.

 Have plenty of towels and washcloths in an easy to find area of the bathroom.

 Display a small basket with extra toiletries in the bathroom as well for guests that may have forgotten something.
 Consider adding spare toothbrushes and razors to the basket as well (I like to stock up on these when they are on sale through the year for this purpose.)

 Keep books and magazines on display for times when guests are amusing themselves.

-Set up a guest password for your WiFi and provide it (written down) to guests when they arrive so they can access the internet during their stay.
+Set up a guest password for your WiFi and provide it (written down or on this wifi password printable) to guests when they arrive so they can access the internet during their stay.

 All of these tips can be found below on this free printable, just click on the image to download!